MediaComem/docker-brownbag/README.md

 ## TODO

-* integrate "what is a container" into readme
-* environment variables
-* copy-on-write
 * dockerfile inheritance (all instructions, entrypoint, cmd)
 * show file system isolation by `cat`-ing clock script
 * ephemeral container